ANT-Informatik/ANPC.Hub.Sample/README.md

 This .NET 6 ConsoleApp serve as the smallest possible UI to create CRM object in HUB and outputs the result of API-Calls.
 It uses [refit](https://github.com/reactiveui/refit) to create an API-Client.

-## Setup

-After starting the application you will be asked to provide a TenantId and the Url to out ANT Non Profit Cloud HUB-API

 # frameworks and tools

 - [ASP.NET Core Minimal API](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-6.0)